techiediaries/techiediaries/_posts/2020/angular-9/2018-12-28-angular-9-nested-routing-child-routes-example.md

 - The `imports` array which contains the modules that we need to import and use in the current module.
 In this case it's `RouterModule.forChild(routes)`,
 -  The `exports` array which contains what we need to export.

+## Adding Child Routes to the Angular 9 Router Module

 In order to provide our child routes to the router module, we use the `forChild()` method of the module because we want to add routing in the `admin` submodule. if this is used in root module you need to use the `forRoot()` method instead.
 See more differences of `forChild()` vs `forRoot()` from the [official docs](https://angular.io/api/router/RouterModule).